menu

 Occupations and Workforce

-When you are in Noxon, you'll notice that it is more blue-collar than most other communities in America.
-39.00% of Noxon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Noxon is a blue-collar town, with 39.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Noxon is a town of professionals, service providers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Noxon who work in law enforcement and fire fighting (23.00%), teaching (21.00%), and farm management occupations (20.00%).

 In addition, many people in Noxon have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.